-Best AI Contract Management Software (2026): Tools That Actually Work
+The 10 Best AI Contract Management Software Tools in 2026

-There is a real difference between tools with real AI capabilities (drafting complete contracts from a description, understanding clause context, providing intelligent negotiation suggestions) and those that label basic search or template autofill as "AI-powered."
+There is also a real difference between tools with real AI capabilities (drafting complete contracts from a description, understanding clause context, providing intelligent negotiation suggestions) and those that label basic search or template autofill as "AI-powered."
 This guide makes that distinction clear.
-You should invest in a tool that changes how your team works — not just how your dashboard looks.
+You should invest in a tool that changes how your team works, not just how your dashboard looks.

 AI Capabilities Comparison